Beetroot and vanilla sorbet is a vegan dessert recipe from Kate Hackworthy’s new debut cookbook Veggie Desserts + Cakes

 - Elizabeth made Pea and Vanilla Cake

-- and finally Kavey made Pea and Mint Cupcakes
+- Kavey made Pea and Mint Cupcakes

 Enjoy those veggie desserts!